derbalwahid311/PFE-frontend/README.md

-# This repo is just for prototyping! trying stuff and see what works and what doesn't.
+# This repo is just for prototyping!
+Trying stuff to see what works and what doesn't.